VAMDC/NodeSoftware/doc/source/newnode.rst

 the XML generator will loop over the QuerySet, getting each element, and try to evaluate the expression that you put in the RETURNABLES.

-Continuing our example from above, assume the State model has a field called `energy`, so each object in the QuerySet will have that value at `AtomState.energy`.
-Note that the first part before the dot is not the name of your model, but the *singular* of one of the names that you return from setupResults() (see above).
+Continuing our example from above, where the State model has a field called `energy`, so each object in the QuerySet will have that value accessible at `AtomState.energy`.
+Note that the first part before the dot is not the name of your model, but the *loop variable* inside the generator as it is listed in the second (or forth, in the case of an inner loop) column of the table above.

+There is only one keyword that you must fill, all the others depend on your data.
+The obligatory one is `NodeID` which you should set to a short string that is unique to your node.
+It will be used in the internal reference keys of an XSAMS document.
+By including the NodeID, we make these keys globally unique within VAMDC which will facilitate the merging of data that come from different nodes.

+It was mentioned before, but now is the time to point you once more to http://vamdc.tmy.se/dict/ where you first of all can browse all the available keywords.
+By selecting the ones that match your data, you can download a raw version of your `dictionaries.py` which you then fill in.
+The website also can perform some tests on your Returnables and Restrictables for finding errors.

 .. note::
     Again, at least the keys of the RETURNABLES should be filled (even